 On the other side of things is the Swan Valley, just northeast of Perth.
 You can easily take a day tour out to the region, or rent a car and explore it from yourself.
 There’s plenty of indulgent tastings to be had in the Swan Valley, including heaps of wines, beer, food and chocolate.
 Yum!
 Visiting a wine region is pretty much always a good time, but the Swan Valley also has some beautiful scenery and a great wildlife park, too, to get up close and cuddly with some kangaroos and koalas.

 If you find yourself looking for a bite to eat while you’re out and about in Perth, check out my tips on Eating Out in Perth.

 And if you’re really looking to kill a weekend and get out a bit out of the city, the best getaway trips from Perth would be to go south and check out Margaret River, where there are world-class wines to be tasted, fun breweries to explore, and great scenery, beaches and surfing to round things out.
-Or if you’re looking for a more adventure and less people, take the brand spanking new Indian Ocean Road (no traffic and fantastic scenery!) north to visit the mysterious Pinnacles Desert and the windswept sand dunes of Lancelin and Cervantes.
+Or if you’re looking for a more adventure and fewer people, take the brand spanking new Indian Ocean Road (no traffic and fantastic scenery!) north to visit the mysterious Pinnacles Desert and the windswept sand dunes of Lancelin and Cervantes.
 Go now before this becomes a big tourist draw!